 Despite the panic in Kabul, Biden defends the US withdrawal from Afghanistan.

-Even in the face of the Taliban’s surprising win, which caused fear in Kabul, with thousands crowding the airport in a frantic bid to evacuate, US President Joe Biden supported the departure of American forces from Afghanistan on Monday.
+President Joe Biden defended the US troop departure from Afghanistan on Monday, following the Taliban’s surprise military takeover, which sparked terror in Kabul and resulted in hundreds of people crowding the airport in a frantic bid to flee.

-He confessed that the Taliban advance had unfolded more quickly than planned in his statement at the White House, which was his first public appearance since the Islamist rebels grabbed control of the country in stunning fashion over the weekend.
+He conceded that the Taliban advance had unfolded more quickly than planned in his first public appearance since the Islamist insurgents seized control of the country over the weekend.

-And he didn’t hold back in criticizing the Western-backed administration in Kabul, claiming that US troops couldn’t defend a country whose leaders “gave up and fled,” as President Ashraf Ghani did.
+He slammed the Western-backed administration, saying that US forces couldn’t defend a country whose leaders “gave up and fled,” as President Ashraf Ghani did.

-“Nation-building was never supposed to be part of our objective in Afghanistan.”
+“American troops cannot and should not die in a war that Afghan forces are unwilling to fight for themselves.”

-The Taliban took Kabul and many other places with little bloodshed, but terror and fear gripped citizens in the capital, with some fearing a recurrence of the insurgents’ violent Islamist reign from 1996 to 2001.
+Kabul and most other major cities were taken by the Taliban with little bloodshed.

+Many inhabitants in the city, however, were terrified of a repetition of the Taliban’s violent Islamist reign from 1996 to 2001.

-Throughout the day, panicked Afghans sought to board the few aircraft available at the airport, before US soldiers – called in to defend the facilities – were forced to briefly halt military and civilian operations owing to the rioting.
+Thousands of Afghans rushed to catch the few flights that were available at the airport.

 As he stood among massive throngs on the tarmac, a 25-year-old ex-soldier told AFP, “We are terrified to live in this city.”